dorkbox/Version/README.md

 Bugs and Features
 -----------------
-Bug reports and feature requests can be submitted at https://git.dorkbox.com/dorkbox/SemanticVersioning/issues.
+Bug reports and feature requests can be submitted at https://git.dorkbox.com/dorkbox/Version/issues.

 License
 -------
-Java SemVer is licensed under the MIT License - see the `LICENSE` file for details.
+Java Semantic Versioning is licensed under the MIT License - see the `LICENSE` file for details.